-Despite its inefficacies, mental health treatment works, and more than 13 million people depend on the system each year to manage their mental illnesses.
+Despite the system’s inefficiencies, mental health treatment works, and more than 13 million people depend on it each year to manage their mental illnesses.
 Research by Albano et. al. shows that 81% of children with anxiety will respond to treatment (combination of cognitive-behavioral therapy and medication) in just 12 weeks; after 36 weeks, 86% of children with depression will improve.

 While we have a long way to go in terms of efficiency, our mental health system is saving lives every single day.